Keywords

 D*-metric spaces; D_d*-symmetric spaces; common fixed points; (CLR) property; weakly compatibility; (O.W.C) maps;(〖CLR〗_((FF,GJ))) property; uniqueness of common fixed points.

 The common fixed point theory under influence various classes of extended contractive conditions has been developed over the decades to include various extensions and productive implementations in many fields of mathematics and other branches of science, such as engineering, physics, computer sciences, economics, and telecommunication optimization problems, making it a cornerstone of mathematical analysis and topological spaces.
 In 1976, Jungck1 extended the celebrated Banach contraction principle by exploiting the idea of commuting maps and established a common fixed point theory.
 Subsequently, in 1982, Sessa2 started the tradition of modifying commutativity in fixed point theorems by offering the idea of weakly commuting maps.
 As an extension of commuting maps, the idea of compatible maps was presented by Jungck in 1986,3 which has been frequently applied to verify the existence of common fixed point theorems.
 In 2002, Aamri and El Moutawakil4 introduced (E-A) property for pairs of self-maps, which is a true extension of non-compatible maps under contractive concisions.
 Consequently, Liu et al.5 introduced the concept of the common (E-A) property, which contains (E-A) property presented.4 In addition, Jungck and Rhoades6 defined the idea of occasionally weakly compatible maps, which is more general among commutativity ideas, and obtained various common fixed point theorems.
 Numerous researchers have presented different extensions of the concept of metric spaces.
 In particular, Shaban et al. in 20077 defined the context of -metric spaces.
 Cho et al.8 verified a number of common fixed point theorems for weakly compatible maps and presented various counter examples.
 Chandra and Bhatt9 confirmed the fixed point theory for extended contraction under restrictive conditions.
 On the other hand, W. Sintunavarat,10 presented the idea of common limit in the range property for pair of self-maps in metric spacers.
 Later, in 2013, Karapinar et al.11 expanded the idea for two couples of self-maps in symmetric spaces.
 In addition, Eke12 proved various common fixed point theorems for contraction maps in uniform space.
 The fixed point theory has expanded rapidly in extended metric spaces talented with partial ordering.
-Jumaili13 applied -metric space and offered various coincidence fixed point theorems for maps gratifying contractive conditions in partially ordered complete -metric spaces.
+Jumaili13 applied -metric space and offered various coincidence fixed point theorems for maps satisfying contractive conditions in partially ordered complete -metric spaces.
 Recently (2019), Al-Jumaili et al.14 extended -metric-sp by modifying via an ordered Banach space.
 Additionally, in 2020, Latif and Abed15 studied fixed point of set-valued contractions in ordered G-metric spaces.
 In addition, Nagaraju16 defined the idea of weakly contractive maps and proved several common fixed point theorems for three pairs of self-maps in G-metric spaces.
 As promised studies, we could generalize our outcomes to other spaces, such as.17–23 Motivated by above facts, N. A. Majid et al. in 202324 verified various original fixed point outcomes for monotone multi-valued maps in partially ordered -metric spaces, and investigated various existence and uniqueness of coupled fixed point outcomes of maps satisfying contractive conditions, additionally25 they investigated and proved various outcomes of common and coincidence of fixed points in S-metric spaces.
-Subsequently, in 2024, Abed and Al-Jumaili26 defined a novel type of extended metric space, namely -Symmetric space, and established some common fixed point results for maps satisfying extended contractive conditions in -Symmetric space.
+Subsequently, in 2024, Abed and Al-Jumaili26 defined a novel type of extended metric space, namely -Symmetric space, and established some common fixed point results for maps satisfying extended contractive conditions in -Symmetric spaces.

 The major goal of the present manuscript is to discuss and verify various common fixed-point theorems for several categories of self-maps under influence of other extended weakly contractive conditions in the context of -Symmetric spaces.
 Additionally, employing the notions of weak compatibility and common limit in the range property, our first major outcomes have been verified, while other major results utilizing the idea of occasionally weakly compatible maps have been obtained.
 Lastly, our major outcomes, which are related to these categories of common fixed-point theorems for numerous kinds of single-valued maps, improve and extend various recognized analogous outcomes in the literature.